Best Wine with Crab Cakes: Dry White Zinfandel

 You may be wondering: is the white Zinfandel dry or sweet?
 The 2021 “Not Your Mother’s” Dry White Zinfandel is a dry wine with a lower alcohol content compared to the slightly higher Sutter Home White Zinfandel alcohol content, which is a sweeter White Zinfandel.

 Halleck Vineyard Inner Circle Wine Club often cohosts these dinners in members’ homes.
-The idea is to introduce members’ friends and fellow wine lovers from outside the Sonoma Valley area to Halleck Vineyard wines and wine pairings, such as the Sonoma Coast Hillside Pinot Noir, a wine that pairs perfectly with Duck Confit.
+The idea is to introduce members’ friends and fellow wine lovers from outside the Sonoma Valley area to Halleck Vineyard wines and wine pairings, such as Sonoma Coast Pinot Noir, a wine that pairs perfectly with Duck Confit.

 Wine Events Calendar